ASP Flying Model Rocket Kit Aerobee 100 Junior 29mm ASP KAERJR-29

 The Aerobee 100, or Aerobee Junior, was first flown early in 1958.
 This vehicle was designed by Aerojet General to be an inexpensive rocket to fly payloads of 50 - 100 pounds up to 90 miles.
-Most of the 20 produced used a solid-fuel booster, but two were actually sea-launched as a single-stage rocket (which makes this model eligible for NAR Scale competition).
+This model represents the upper stage of the vehicle that was flown on February 18, 1958.

 Aerobee rockets have long been a favorite of scale modelers.
-This new kit is 1.89" in diameter and about 2 1/2 feet tall and features thru-the-wall laser-cut plywood fins (with optional balsa laminations), big balsa nose cone, pre-rounded basswood conduits, steel cable shock cord mount and water slide decal.
+This updated kit is 1.89" in diameter and about 2 1/2 feet tall and features thru-the-wall laser-cut plywood fins (with optional balsa laminations), 3D printed transition and nose cone, pre-rounded basswood conduits, steel cable shock cord mount and water slide decals.
+This model has been recently updated to conform to newly published scale data.

 Makes a great intro to mid-power rocketry and flies fantastic (and high!) on 29mm F and G engines!
 This model can reach some impressive altitudes, especially with G engines, so you might consider the Jolly Logic Chute Release a good add-on to this kit if you plan on using the higher-impulse engines.
 The kit has an accurate scale outline but is also a fairly easy build.